Dr. David Pompei, PharmD, MS

 Additionally, evidence from animal studies suggests that cannabinoids “may be especially useful in treating the more difficult to control symptoms of nausea and anticipatory nausea in chemotherapy patients.”

 However, the areas of the brain that elicit nausea are far less defined than those that are involved in vomiting.
 That said, we can answer the question, “does weed help with nausea?” definitively.
-Cannabis is a highly effective treatment for nausea.

 Cannabis edibles are a popular way to consume weed.
 Edibles are a popular choice for people who want to treat nausea because they are easy to consume and offer long-lasting relief.
 When you eat an edible, the cannabinoids are absorbed slowly through your digestive system.
 It can take 30 minutes to an hour to feel the effects of an edible, however the effects can last anywhere from four to six hours on average and up to 24 hours for some people.
 Edibles contain cannabinoids that may relieve nausea, making them a great option for individuals seeking long-lasting relief from their nausea.